98306044/elms/README.txt

 upload_max_filesize = 10M

 Annoying MYSQL max packet error
-*run the following command in mysql console: "SET GLOBAL max_allowed_packet=10*1024*1024;"
+-- The install process will attempt to fix this value for you, if you experience issues that have this message, try the following help documentation.
-* This error is caused mostly in localhost installs or shared environments and is caused by all the caching going on.
+-- run the following command in mysql console: "SET GLOBAL max_allowed_packet=10*1024*1024;" -- This error is caused mostly in localhost installs or shared environments and is caused by all the caching going on.
-* Review this page to help resolve it http://drupal.org/node/321210
+-- Review this page to help resolve it http://drupal.org/node/321210

 ------------
 Known issues
 ------------
-*There are still some admin UIs that need to be built out and more visual user management.
+-- There are still some admin UIs that need to be built out and more visual user management.
 Feeds can be constructed to import users without much of an issue but that is still down the road in our development.
-*The Studio, Reactions and Schedule Features have not been fully implemented.
-The Course Content feature is mostly feature complete at this time.
+-- The Reactions and Schedule Features have not been fully built out.
+The Course Content and other feature that can be selected on install are mostly feature complete though will go through some UX work in the future.